MG 34: Adoption of the MG 34 and next Einheitsmaschinengewehr generation

 The final version of the MG 34 was eventually adopted for main service on 24 January 1939.

 The MG 34 was the mainstay of German Army support weapons from the time of its first pre large scale production issue in 1935 until 1942, when it was supplanted by the next Einheitsmaschinengewehr generation Maschinengewehr 42 or MG 42.
-Although the MG 34 was fairly reliable — it was sensitive to extreme weather conditions, dirt and mud — when competently maintained and dominant on the battlefield.
+Although the MG 34 was reliable when competently maintained, it was sensitive to extreme weather conditions, dirt, and mud.
 Its dissemination throughout the German forces was hampered due to its elaborately milled precision engineering with tight tolerances and use of high-quality metal alloys, which resulted in high machine time, skilled labor requirements, production costs and a relatively slow rate of production.
 MG 34 production during the war amounted to over 350,000 units (12,822 units in 1939, 54,826 in 1940, 80,952 in 1941, 63,163 in 1942, 48,802 in 1943, 61,396 in 1944, and 20,297 in 1945).
 Attempts to incrementally improve the fundamental drawbacks of the basic MG 34 design failed.
-For its successor, the faster firing, less complex, sensitive and expensive MG 42, the Germans instead used mass production techniques similar to those that created the MP 40 submachine gun.
+For its successor, the faster firing, less complex, sensitive and cheaper MG 42, the Germans instead used mass production techniques similar to those that created the MP 40 submachine gun.
 In 1943, MG 42 production surpassed MG 34 production and continued to do so until the end of the war.
 The Germans nevertheless continued widespread production of MG 34s in parallel until the end of the war.

 Combat use

 In the field, the weapon could operate in offensive or defensive applications.
 The offensive model, with a mobile soldier, used either a 50-round Gurttrommel or a 75-round Patronentrommel 34.
 In a stationary defensive role, the gun was mounted on a bipod or tripod and fed by a non-disintegrating metal ammunition belt.
 Belts were carried in boxes of five.
 Each belt contained 50 rounds.
 Belt lengths could be linked for sustained fire.
 During sustained fire, barrels would have to be changed at intervals due to the heat generated by the rapid rate of fire.
 If the barrels were not changed properly, the weapon would misfire.
 Changing barrels was a rapid process for the trained operator and involved disengaging a latch and swinging the receiver to the right for the insertion of a new barrel into the barrel shroud.
 Accordingly, stationary defensive positions required more than one operator.
+The weapon was cocked by a non-reciprocating charging handle located at the bottom right of the receiver.